firebolt-db/dbt-firebolt/README.md

 1. The engine must be a general-purpose read-write engine.
 1. You must have permissions to access the engine.
 1. The engine must be running.
-1. If you're not using the default engine for the database, the name of the engine *must* be specified.
+1. If you're not using the default engine for the database, you must specify an engine name.
+1. If there is more than one account associated with your credentials, you must specify an account.

 ### YAML configuration file
 You'll need to add your project to the `profiles.yml` file.
 These fields are necessary: